dernasherbrezon/swift-maven/README.md

 # Swift Maven Wagon
 This project is a [Maven Wagon][wagon] for [OpenStack Swift][swift].
-In order to to publish artifacts to an swift container, the user (as identified by their access key) must be listed as an owner on the container.
+In order to publish artifacts to an swift container, the user (as identified by their username and password) must have access to the container.

 ## Usage
 To publish Maven artifacts to swift a build extension must be defined in a project's `pom.xml`.
 The latest version of the wagon can be found on the [`swift-maven`][swift-maven] page in Maven Central.